mehdimerbah/WES/README.md

 ### Picard Workflow
 **Sam file validation step**
+To make sure we have no issues in our alignment map files, we pass them through a validation step using `picard`.
 ```
 java -jar /home/mohamed.mehdi/picard/build/libs/picard.jar ValidateSamFile -INPUT 392_aln.bam -MODE SUMMARY

 ```
+We have a single warning regarding the ReadGroup information as we had not specified the sequencing platform (Illumina) information in the alignment step.
+This could be easily corrected later on.

 **Sorting the bam file**

 ```
 java -jar /home/mohamed.mehdi/picard/build/libs/picard.jar SortSam -INPUT 392_aln.bam -OUTPUT 392_aligned_sorted.bam -SORT_ORDER coordinate